- Where to Stay in Mykonos

 Mykonos Old Port vs Mykonos New Port

 Mykonos has two ports, located about two kilometers apart: The Old Port and the New Port/Tourlos.
 The Old Port serves smaller vessels and local boats; the New Port serves car/passenger ferries, catamaran ferries, and all cruise ships that dock at Mykonos.
 Both of these ports are located on the island’s west coast, near Mykonos Town and around 5km from Mykonos International Airport.
 The Sea Bus regularly transports passengers between the two.
-Both ports can get very crowded and busy during the summer high season.
+Both ports can get hectic and busy during the summer high season.
 If you need a vehicle then it’s best to rent a car at the Mykonos airport.

 - Mykonos Old Port is located on the northern edge of Mykonos Town harbor, a short walk away from the main town square.
 The Old Port is primarily used by private vessels.
 The harbor’s southern pier, close to the Little Venice neighborhood, is used for tour boats to the archaeological island of Delos.

 - Mykonos New Port is located about two kilometers north of Mykonos Town center in the Tourlos area and is connected to the Old Port and city center by both land (bus, private transfer, and taxi) and sea (Sea Bus).
 The New Port serves all ferries and cruise ships.